 All buildings within The Exchange must comply with the minimum State energy conversation standards, presently embodied in Title 24 of the California Administrative Code.
+As a goal of The Exchange, all major buildings within the Center should exceed minimum Title 24 standards by a minimum of ten (10) percent.
 Typically, State energy standards concentrate on such structural factors as insulation and glazing.
 Emphasis should be placed on instituting a number of financially feasible conversation techniques, such as appropriate landscaping, daylighting, and water management rather than attempting the implementation of specialized advanced technology devices.
 Bike and pedestrian paths and transit opportunities also represent conservation measures.

-- 3.7.2 Implementation Program - 3.7.1.1 Buildings should be designed and situated so that their relationships to each other achieve energy conservation through active or passive solar utilization. - 3.7.2.1 Buildings and mechanical/electrical systems should be property monitored and periodically maintained and audited.
+3.7.2 Implementation Program

+- 3.7.1.1 Buildings should be designed and situated so that their relationships to each other achieve energy conservation through active or passive solar utilization. - 3.7.2.1 Buildings and mechanical/electrical systems should be property monitored and periodically maintained and audited.
 Energy audits include gathering base information for each building's energy performance and monitoring this information on a periodic basis to determine if conservation techniques are functioning properly. - 3.7.3.1 Nearly 50 percent of commercial building energy consumption is used for lighting.
 Daylighting programs reduce lighting power consumption, producing attractive economic returns.
 The daylighting and energy-saving appliance should be addressed through implementation of a combination of the following: - (A) Use appropriate glazing techniques to permit light interior penetration up to 20 feet within buildings.
 The appropriate ss of glazing are reviewed by the Building Official at building plan check. - (B) For interior areas greater than 20 feet from window areas, construct skylights, light wells, interior courts or similar architectural features. - (C) Institute appropriate interior layouts to accommodate the daylighting concept. - (D) In conjunction with daylighting technology, utilize low wattage light fixtures, dimmer switches, zoned lighting banks, and time controlled lighting controls for public areas. - (E) Utilize energy-efficient appliances in all buildings, especially residential, including microwave ovens, pilotless ranges, hot water heaters and heating equipment. - (F) The installation of "active" solar hot water and space heating systems may be considered for buildings within the development.
 However, any decision to include this kind of system within a building should be based upon a careful consideration and comparison of availability, initial system cost, performance and long term opening costs of active systems versus conventional heating systems.